Graph Structure DFS/BFS Traversal

 , we see that 1

-has already been visited and stop the recursion, thus avoiding the infinite loop.
+has already been visited, so we return immediately, stopping the recursion and avoiding the infinite loop.

-With this understanding, we can write the graph traversal code based on an adjacency list or adjacency matrix.
-Although the underlying storage of adjacency lists and matrices differs, they provide a unified API.
-So, we can directly use the methods from the Graph
+With this understanding, we can write graph traversal code based on adjacency lists or adjacency matrices.
+Although their underlying storage is different, they provide a unified API, so we can directly use the Graph

 // traverse all nodes of the graph